gainge/btt-manip-backend/README.md

 # Peach BTT RNG Manip
 Web tool for Melee RNG manipulation in Peach's break the targets.
 Use the CSS to locate your seed then perform the specified actions to manip.

-This project is heavily inspired by and based on the previous manip work done by Savestate https://github.com/Savestate2A03/ssbm_rng_manip/
+This project is heavily inspired by and based on the previous manip work done by Savestate https://github.com/Savestate2A03/ssbm_rng_manip/.
+Huge thanks to them and their contributions.

 # Usage
 Every manip consists of two parts: